My Account

 Many of us don’t realize that negative comments may actually contain hidden pleas for connection.
 Dr. Gottman says that, “behind every complaint is a deep personal longing.”
 Before rushing to respond defensively, pause and think about what your partner is trying to communicate.
 Practice accountability in your relationships with others.
 You might be surprised by how it increases your capacity for empathy.

-If want to build a deeply meaningful relationship full of trust and intimacy, then subscribe below to receive our blog posts directly to your inbox:
+If want tips to build a deeply meaningful relationship full of trust and intimacy, then subscribe below to one of our newsletters:

 Share this post: